luvmad/VANITY-ANTICHEAT/README.md

 - **Discord Notifications**: Sends alerts to a specified Discord webhook when suspicious activities are detected.
 - **Customizable Configuration**: Easily adjustable parameters for speed limits, damage thresholds, jump heights, and more.
 - **Gravity Enforcement**: Monitors and resets game gravity to prevent unauthorized changes.
+- **Reputation System**: Tracks player reputation and adjusts it based on behavior, allowing for dynamic responses to player actions.
+- **Network Optimization**: Measures latency and optimizes player connections to ensure a smooth gaming experience.
+- **External Script Detection**: Monitors for the use of external scripts and injectors, alerting administrators if detected.

 ## Installation

-1. Copy the script into your Roblox game’s server-side code.
+1. Copy the script into your Roblox game's server-side code.
-2. Update the `DISCORD_WEBHOOK_URL` variable with your actual Discord webhook URL to enable logging.
+2. Update the `DISCORD_WEBHOOK_URL` variable in `VANITY-ANTICHEAT-CONFIG.lua` with your actual Discord webhook URL to enable logging.
 3. Adjust configuration settings as needed:
    - `SPEED_LIMIT`: Maximum allowed player speed.
    - `DAMAGE_THRESHOLD`: Maximum damage allowed.
    - `TELEPORT_DISTANCE`: Maximum allowed teleport distance.
    - `JUMP_HEIGHT_LIMIT`: Maximum allowed jump height.
    - `BAN_DURATION`: Duration for which a player will be banned (default is 30 days).
+   - `REPUTATION_MAX`: Maximum reputation value.
+   - `REPUTATION_MIN`: Minimum reputation value.

 ## Usage